okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/risk-events/index.md

 #### Request body

-The request body should include an array of [RiskEvents](#riskevent-object).
+The request body should include an array of [Risk Events](#riskevent-object).
 A maximum of 20 events can be included in a request.
-Each RiskEvent can include the following properties:
+Each Risk Event can include the following properties:

 | Property    | Type           | Description   |
 | ----------- | -------------- | ------------- |